amchavan/angular-training/unit2L/unit2L.md

 ## Casting to boolean

-JavaScript will go out of its way to cast a value to `bool`.
+JavaScript will go out of its way to cast a value to `boolean`.
 It will cast `1` to `true` and `0` to `false`, which can be relatively straightforward, but some of its choices are rather surprising.
 Those "good enough to be true" values are called _truthy_, and their opposite